Waveform Modelling for the Laser Interferometer Space Antenna: Modelling requirements from data analysis

 \subsubsection{Parameter estimation}

 LISA parameter inference nominally involves a joint multi-source fit for all available sources in the data \cite{Vallisneri:2008ye,MockLISADataChallengeTaskForce:2007iof,Babak:2008aa,MockLISADataChallengeTaskForce:2009wir}.
 For the purposes of the discussion below, we approximate this process as independent parameter inference for individual sources, resolving the source from detector noise and the confusion noise of all other signals in the data.
 Within that context, the impact of waveform sytematics on parameter inference has been historically estimated using well-understood analytic techniques; see, e.g., \cite{Vallisneri:2013rc,Cutler:2007mi}.
 The most frequently used ingredients in analytic waveform standards are the match or \emph{faithfulness} ${\cal M}$, which is the overlap between a signal $h_{true}$ and template $h_{template}$ maximized over the coalescence time and phase of the template; the \emph{Fisher matrix} $\left\langle \partial_a h(\lambda)| \partial_b h(\lambda)\right \rangle$; and the inner product $\left \langle \partial_a h|\delta h\right \rangle$ between derivatives of the waveform and residuals $\delta h$ between two signal approximations.
 The simplest and most conservative waveform accuracy standards for parameter inference are expressed in terms of limits on the mismatch $1- {\cal M}$, which nominally must be $\lesssim 1/\mathit{\SNR}^2$ to avoid introducing systematic bias comparable to the statistical error \emph{for a single source} \cite{Flanagan:1997kp, Lindblom:2008cm, Chatziioannou:2017tdw}.
-For a population of sources, in principle systematic biases could stack in hierarchical population inference, and the most conservative threshold would be $1/(N_s \mathit{\SNR}^2)$ where $N_s$ is the typical number of sources \cite{Wysocki:2018mpo,ROS-LISA-Systematics}.
-However, this threshold is likely to be much too conservative for many applications, as the impact of systematic errors may be much smaller than features in the source population; see, e.g., \cite{Purrer:2019jcp}.
+For a population of sources, in principle systematic biases could stack in hierarchical population inference, and the most conservative threshold would be $1/(N_s \mathit{\SNR}^2)$ where $N_s$ is the typical number of sources \cite{Wysocki:2018mpo}.
+However, \edit{these thresholds are likely to be much too conservative for many applications, see, e.g., \cite{Purrer:2019jcp}.}